kvitka-software/kvitka-web/content/service/bakksjo.md

 - Concurrency; parallellism without deadlocks or losing insight into what's going on
 - Async and reactive processing
 - Utilizing the type safety of statically typed languages to eliminate impossible states
-- Clean logging - architecting servers that are silent in steady state, but when they *do* log, you get all the information you need to act on it.
+- Clean logging - architecting servers that are silent in steady state, but when they *do* log, you get all the information you need to act on it
+- Working remotely and managing remote teams
+- In addition to Norwegian and English, I also speak fluent conversational Russian

 ## Personal qualities